marginallyunstable/topoc/README.md

-Trajectory Optimization for non-smooth systems using the idea of (randomized) smoothing.
+Trajectory Optimization for non-smooth systems in robotics, using the idea of (randomized) smoothing from non-smooth optimization.

 To get started, create environment using:
 ```
 conda env create -f environment.yml
 ```
+and run the examples from ./examples

-## Animations
+## Simulation Results

-Below are GIF animations (from `results/animations`) demonstrating optimization results.
+Below are results on some simple use-cases:

 - 1D Box Push — 1D box constrained to move along a single axis with dry Coulomb friction